DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 - **KS_fork** - modified copy of KernelShark's source code with multiple additions, what many parts across different documentations will call "custom KernelShark"
   - _Couplebreak_ functionality is a new ability of KernelShark to split some events (chosen in code) into two
-  - _NUMA Topology Views_ functionality gives KernelShark the ability to show CPU plots with respect to the NUMA topology given by the user to the program
+  - _Topology Views_ functionality gives KernelShark the ability to show CPU plots with respect to a topology topology given by the user to the program (currently supports only NUMA topology)
   - _Other smaller additions to KernelShark's abilities_
 - **SurveyPaper** - directory containing the survey paper **in Czech** about the plugins & enhancements above, along with `ExamplePrograms` directory in which traces of simple programs showcasing above's abilities may be found.